nathancahill/split/README.md

 #### `.setSizes([])`

-setSizes behaves the same as the `sizes` configuration option, passing an array of percents or CSS values.
+setSizes behaves the same as the `sizes` configuration option, passing an array of percentages.
 It updates the sizes of the elements in the split.
 Added in v1.1.0:

 ```js
 instance.setSizes([25, 75])